totem-tech/documentation/crowdloan/crowdloan-faq.md

 ### 12. What the hell is KAPEX?
 I thought Totem had the TOTEM coin?

-**In simple terms, KAPEX is a market priced coin and is native to Totem’s KAPEX Parachain.** It's primary purpose is to provide a distribution mechanism to the community with 55% of all tokens being released in the Crowdsale.
+**In simple terms, KAPEX is a market priced coin and is native to Totem’s KAPEX Parachain.** It's primary purpose is to provide a distribution mechanism to the community with 55% of all tokens being released in the Crowdloan and Pledge.

 TOTEM is an algorithmic stable coin as described [in the Token Economics section](information/overview-token) of this docmentation portal.